-If the applicant's permanent home address changes after 31st August 2021 and the change of Priority Area would result in a higher ranking, the new address will only be taken into account after the deadline from the LA for accepting or declining a place and re-ranked, if applicable, on the waiting list on 1st September 2022.
+If the applicant's permanent home address changes after 31st August 2023 and the change of Priority Area would result in a higher ranking, the new address will only be taken into account after the deadline from the LA for accepting or declining a place and re-ranked, if applicable, on the waiting list on 1st September 2024.
 Applicants will need to provide evidence that the previous home is no longer used by the family, for example proof that the property has been sold or that it is no longer available for the family to live in or that a rental agreement has ended.

-If the applicant's permanent home address changes after 31st August 2021 and would result in a lower ranking, the new address will be taken into account immediately and the applicant re-ranked accordingly.
+If the applicant's permanent home address changes after 31st August 2023 and would result in a lower ranking, the new address will be taken into account immediately and the applicant re-ranked accordingly.

 Once offers have been made, Kendrick School will require documentary evidence of the applicant's permanent home address.
-This will include consideration as to whether or not the address used to make an application was temporary.
-A temporary address cannot be used to obtain a school place and will only be considered when evidence is provided showing a genuine reason for the move, such as homeliness, flooding or subsidence.
 Kendrick School reserves the right to carry out random checks at any time and this may include a home visit and/or consulting with the Local Authority and primary school.
 Parents will be required to declare that the address used will be their place of residence beyond the date of the student starting school.
-Kendrick School reserves its right to carry out further investigation of any change of address once the student has started school.
+Kendrick School reserves its right to carry out further investigation of any change of address once the student has started school